LWilsonDev/beethoven-memory-game/README.md

 ## Features

+- **German translation**: The game can be translated properly into German, because I was asked to create this for a school in Germany.
+I didnt wan't to rely on Google translate, so wrote the translation feature myself.
 - **'Win' pop-out**: An animated 'pop-out' window appears when the final pair of cards is matched, together with a fanfare sound.
 - **Easy Level**: This is the default level.
-All the cards have a colour to them to help find the matching pairs.
+All the cards have a picture to them to help find the matching pairs.
-- **Hard Level**: All the coloured faces are removed, leaving only white cards.
-The only way to match them is to listen for the matching notes.
+- **Hard Level**: All the picture faces are removed, leaving only question marks.
+The only way to match them is to listen for the matching motifs.
-- **Sounds**: I made MP3 recordings of myself playing various notes and a fanfare on a trumpet.
+- **Sounds**: All MP3's were compiled from royalty-free recordings.

 ### Existing Features
 - Deck of 12 cards (6 pairs) with 6 musical notes